 Other facts in (approximately) descending order of importance:

 - I enjoy contributing to institutions that I work in and try to make a positive difference.
 In 2016/17, I convened the Economics Postdoc Seminar at the University of Oxford.
-From 2017 to 2019, I serve as Junior Dean of Nuffield College.
-I am also a member of the Governing Body, the Welfare Committee and the Personnel and Domestic Committee of Nuffield College.
+From 2017 to 2019, I served as Junior Dean of Nuffield College.
+I was also a member of the Governing Body, the Welfare Committee and the Personnel and Domestic Committee of Nuffield College.
 During my time in Copenhagen, I was on the Council of the Economics Department and on the PhD Committee of the Faculty of Social Sciences.
 (Yes, I was also student president in high school …)